 - OG&E’s rates are consistently among the lowest in the country.
 S&P Global recently recognized the company as providing power at the lowest average retail price in the nation in 2018.
-Rates today are approximately 31% below national average.
+Rates today are more than 30% below the national average.

 - OG&E is among industry leaders in reducing its operational footprint.
 This includes limiting air and water impacts, preserving wildlife, educating youth and other stakeholders, advancing industry-leading vegetation management practices, recycling waste materials, planting trees and sponsoring events and activities benefiting related causes.
 What does this look like?

 - Our actions to date reinforce our commitment to reducing our environmental footprint.
 Today, we are at the forefront of our industry.
 Sulfur dioxide (SO2) emissions have decreased by approximately 90%, nitrogen oxide (NOx) by approximately 75% and carbon dioxide (CO2) by over 40%, below 2005 levels.